SpecklePattern/git-extensions/README.md

 ### Github

 1. **GitHub web page** : Go to your account
-1. **GitHub web page** : On the frontpage you see the "Repositories" tab.
+2. **GitHub web page** : On the frontpage you see the "Repositories" tab.
 Click on that.
-1. **GitHub web page** : Then you should see the green "New" button.
+3. **GitHub web page** : Then you should see the green "New" button.
 This will allow you to create a new git repository
-1. **GitHub web page** : Fill the Repository Name.
+4. **GitHub web page** : Fill the Repository Name.
 Use name "git-simple-test" to test and follow these instructions
-1. **GitHub web page** : Click "Create Repository"
+5. **GitHub web page** : Click "Create Repository"
-1. **GitHub web page** : Now you can see the instructions to initialize the repository on your machine
+6. **GitHub web page** : Now you can see the instructions to initialize the repository on your machine
 	* If you just followed these instructions, you should follow the commands that include the command "git init"
-1. **Your computer** :  Remember to create a new folder for the test project on your machine and follow the instructions on the GitHub web page.
+7. **Your computer** :  Remember to create a new folder for the test project on your machine and follow the instructions on the GitHub web page.
-1. **Your computer** :After this, you can, for example, insert a new file inside your test folder
+8. **Your computer** :After this, you can, for example, insert a new file inside your test folder
 	* It is important to note, that git follows changes.
 So, if you are not changing anything in your folder, git is not doing anything.
 Go ahead, try putting a random cat picture inside your folder and then continue these instructions.
-1. **Your computer** : After changing or adding any files in your git folder you can call commands
+9. **Your computer** : After changing or adding any files in your git folder you can call commands
 ```
 git-commit "My comment"
 git-push master
 ```
-1. **GitHub web page** : The git-push command requires authentication, but after this, you should see your file changes in GitHub web page
+10. **GitHub web page** : The git-push command requires authentication, but after this, you should see your file changes in GitHub web page

+Congrats!
+You are now tracking changes in your computer folder!
+For more advanced usage of git, there are numerous tutorials for that.

 ## 'git' command is not working